 We do not share or disclose this information to any third parties other than our subsidiary company and bss, a charity that help us to run our Helpline.

 You will understand that email is not a secure means of communication and we cannot control that.
-Neither the National Eczema Society Group nor bss, however, will knowingly share or disclose the contents of any emails to or from the Eczema Helpline to other parties.
+The National Eczema Society will not knowingly share or disclose the contents of any emails to or from the Eczema Helpline to other parties.
 We will not keep copies of any emails to or from the Helpline longer than 6 months.

 Information online and cookies

 A cookie is a small piece of information sent from a website to your computer where it is stored on your hard drive.
 Most websites send cookies of some description.
 Cookies sent from our website do not contain any personally identifying information and are used solely to personalise your visits to the site.